Ali-Almalki/Forecasting-Method-based-upon-GRU-based-Deep-Learning-Model/README.md

     python 02_train_vae.py --N 500 --time_steps 300 --epochs 20 --new_model

-#### This figure presents the training loss for VAE and Table 1 presents all the three losses.
+#### This figure presents the training loss for VAE and the table presents all the three losses.

 ![alt text](https://github.com/Ali-Almalki/World-Model/blob/master/Images/vae_losses.PNG)